nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAB3 is a **desktop app for managing tutees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TAB3 can get your tutee management tasks done faster than traditional GUI apps.
+Teaching Assistant’s Buddy (TAB) is a **desktop app for managing tutees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, TAB can get your tutee management tasks done faster than traditional GUI apps.

 * Table of Contents